 NOTE: This article originally appeared in The Chattanooga Times Free Press

-According to immigration lawyers, children as young as five will be in court going through the legal process.
+According to immigration lawyers, children at the border as young as five will be in court going through the legal process.
 They’ll have to prove to a judge why they should not be deported.
 Separated from family and lacking legal counsel, the cruelty of their situation is magnified by anti-immigration comments: “They brought it on themselves” and “they had it coming”.

 Anyone who’s been forcibly separated in childhood from their family knows the indelible mark it leaves.
 In a small way, I resonate to their dilemma personally.
 When I was five, we lived on an island whose sole hospital isolated young patients from their loved ones.
 The children’s surgery ward was a series of cots where children were wheeled out and mysteriously reappeared unconscious hours later.
 The cots had bars on them like small prisons.

 We had no idea of what happened to our fellow patients and ongoing fear about our own fate.
 If our parents had tried to explain their absence and our incarceration, it was lost on us.
 No matter the issue, including having my tonsils removed, we were kept in the hospital for days without ever seeing or hearing our parents.
 The staff treated us as if we were invisible, and while some were kind, others were not.

 In the middle of the night, I sobbed so hard that the doll that I was cuddling fell through the bars and onto the floor.
 Crying miserably, I screamed for the nurse to retrieve my only source of comfort.
 She walked very slowly towards me and when she saw the doll on the floor, she was enraged.
 “You threw that there on purpose just to get my attention!”
 I defended myself by assuring her that it was an accident, but that only infuriated her more.
 “You’ll just have to live with what you’ve done,” she said and stopped off, leaving the doll lying on the floor just out of my reach.